The OpenBCI GUI

 Running the OpenBCI GUI from the Processing IDE

-The OpenBCI GUI was built using Processing, a popular, Java-based creative coding framework.
+The OpenBCI GUI is built using Processing 4, a popular, Java-based creative coding framework.
 If you are interested in adding features or modifying the existing code, it is really easy to do so if you are familiar with Java.
 If you're not familiar with Java, don't fret!
 Processing is one of the easiest software packages to pick up as a beginner coder.

 The things you will need to run the OpenBCI GUI in Processing are:

-folder, and launch the application.
+Go ahead and install the Processing application as you normally would for your operating system.
 If this is the first time that you are running Processing, it will create what it calls it's Sketch

 folder in the following locations:

-The OpenBCI GUI code repository is located on github here. click on the Clone or download
+The OpenBCI GUI code repository is located here on Github.
+Complete the following steps to download it to your computer:

 ).